robtweed/ewd-qoper8/guide.md

 console.log(q.version() + ' running in process ' + process.pid);
 q.start();
 ```
-*(You’ll find a copy of this in the /tests sub-folder within the ewd-qoper8 module folder - see test1.js)*
+*(You'll find a copy of this in the /tests sub-folder within the ewd-qoper8 module folder - see test1.js)*

 This example will start the ewd-qoper8 master process, with a worker process pool size of 1.
 It will
-then sit waiting for messages to be added to the queue - which isn’t going to happen in this script.
+then sit waiting for messages to be added to the queue - which isn't going to happen in this script.
 When ewd-qoper8 starts, it does not start any worker processes.
 A worker processes is only
 started when:
 - a message is added to the queue; AND